The aim is to guarantee consistently high standards and quality at the entry point to the profession.

 The second stage of the new SQE – and the fees are the more expensive of the two stages – will test a candidate’s legal skills (eg client interviewing, legal drafting and advocacy).
 The SRA (the regulatory arm of the Law Society) expects many candidates will take SQE stage one before their work-based experience, and SQE stage two at the end of their work experience.

+Stage one must be passed before stage two can be attempted.
 Students will either pass or fail the SQE – there will be no distinctions or commendations.

 Why has the Solicitors Regulation Authority (SRA) introduced these changes to legal education?